laravel/docs/validation.md

 The field under validation must be present and not empty if the _anotherfield_ field is equal to any _value_.

 If you would like to construct a more complex condition for the `required_if` rule, you may use the `Rule::requiredIf` method.
-This methods accepts a boolean or a Closure.
-When passed a Closure, the Closure should return `true` or `false` to indicate if the field under validation is required:
+This methods accepts a boolean or a closure.
+When passed a closure, the closure should return `true` or `false` to indicate if the field under validation is required:

     use Illuminate\Validation\Rule;